We invite you to join us

 CHELTENHAM RACE COURSE STATION

-The GWSR shop on the platform will be open with lots of gifts for all ages.
-Light refreshments will be available.
+The GWSR shop on the platform will be open with lots of gifts for all ages, plus light refreshments will be available there.
+The GWSR Griddle will serve hot bacon baps and burgers, teas and coffees from early in the morning to about 2.00pm.
 Modern toilets, with baby changing facilities, are available on the platform.
 There is extensive free parking at Cheltenham Race Course Station.

 Gotherington Station will be open for this special event by kind permission of Bryan Nicholls.
 Exhibits, ride the pump trolley.
-There will be light refreshments on sale and portaloos available.
+There will be light refreshments on sale and portable toilets available.
 The station is accessible only by GWSR train.

 Although there is no car parking at Winchcombe Station, it will be possible for visitors arriving on foot to buy a ticket and enter the event there.
-Refreshments will be available at the Coffee Pot café on Platform 1 and in the Tin Hat Club on Platform 2.
+Refreshments will be available at the Coffee Pot café on Platform 1 and in the Tin Hat Club on Platform 2 from about 10.00am to 4.45pm.
 Toilets, with baby changing facilities, are available on Platform 1.
 There will be exhibits, including the RAF plotting room on Platform 1 in the Tim Mitchell Building.

 Free car parking is only available at Cheltenham Race Course (GL50 4SH) and Toddington Stations (GL54 5DT).
 There is no parking at Winchcombe or Gotherington Stations.
 Special provision will be made to accommodate disabled visitors in our car parks.